ABOUT A R E A

 A R E A TEAM

 Aynel David Guerra (Director) is a lawyer and an independent curator based in Boston.
 He studied law at the University of Havana, Oxford and Harvard University.
-He also holds a degree in International Relations from the Higher Institute of International Relations in Cuba.
+He also holds a degree in International Relations.
 David founded Darkroom Boston in 2015, a project to display photography using unconventional forms at alternative spaces and combining photography with other artistic expressions.
 His passion for innovation in the arts has led him to collaborate on a variety of projects and exhibitions as a photographer and curator in Boston.

 Amanda Accardi (Exhibition and Curatorial Assistant Director) is also the owner of Around the Corner, a boutique in the South End dedicated to creative framing and design solutions.
 Inspired and nurtured by her undergraduate studies in the painting department at the Massachusetts College of Art and Design, Amanda works with galleries, designers and collectors on in home and corporate projects.
 Consultations, curating and installation have become integral parts of her expertise.

-Masha Keryan (Assistant Director) is a Yerevan-born artist, curator and designer based in Boston.
+Masha Keryan (Gallery Assistant) is a Yerevan-born artist, curator and designer based in Boston.
 After receiving her MFA at the Massachusetts College of Art and Design in 2016, Masha has led and has collaborated on multiple curatorial events, some of which took place at the Innovation and Design Building, Casablanc Market and MIT.

 Nicholas Medvescek (Director of Projects/ Creative Producer) is a producer and designer developing work that sits at the intersection of arts and tech.
 An Emerson College alumn, he has held positions at Arena Stage, New York Stage and Film, and the New England Foundation for the Arts.
-He’s the Co-chair of the Hacking Arts festival at MIT and has been recognized for his independent and site-specific work including.
-Recent projects include "LIMINUS," a pervasive performance across Boston, developed in partnership with Motive.io
+He’s the Co-Director of the Hacking Arts festival at MIT and has been recognized for his independent and site-specific work.
+Recent projects include "LIMINUS," a pervasive performance across Boston, developed in partnership with Motive.io and a series of roving plays taking place in the back seat of a 2006 Toyota Corolla.